Difference between quantum annealing by imaginary-time and real-time Schr\"{o}dinger equation of Grover's search: Introduction

-In the present study, it is not directly related to the exponential acceleration by the quantum computation but important to find the way to investigate the power of the quantum and thermal effects to mitigate the computational complexity in QA.
-Quantum annealing using the imaginary-time Schr\"{o}dinger equation (QA-IT) have also been studied, because several computational methods for efficiently investigating quantum dynamical systems are based on imaginary-time Schr\"{o}dinger dynamics.
+On the other hand, quantum annealing using the imaginary-time Schr\"{o}dinger equation (QA-IT) have also been studied, because several computational methods for efficiently investigating quantum dynamical systems are based on imaginary-time Schr\"{o}dinger dynamics.
 Stella \textit{et al.} numerically confirmed the asymptotic behavior $1/\tau^2$ of QA-IT, which is identical to QA in the real-time Schr\"{o}dinger equation (QA-RT) for discrete two-level system problems.
-Stella validated the practical implementation of QA-RT based on an imaginary-time quantum Monte-Carlo method at the limits of adiabatic evolution.
-In addition, the researchers also confirmed that QA-IT produces quantitatively better results than QA-RT during the short time when the Landau-Zener transition is dominant.
-The researchers indicated that a more accurate ground state could be obtained with QA-IT because of the relaxation from excited states to the ground state \cite{Simple_case}.
+Stella validated the practical implementation of QA-RT based on an imaginary-time quantum Monte-Carlo method in the region where the Landau-Zener transition does not occur both in QA-RT and QA-IT.
+In addition, Stella also confirmed that QA-IT provides quantitatively better results than QA-RT during the short time in which the Landau-Zener transition is dominant, and indicated that a more accurate ground state could be obtained with QA-IT because of the dynamics which filter the instantaneous ground state efficiently \cite{Simple_case}.
 In Ref.\cite{Math_foundation}, the asymptotic behavior $1/\tau^2$ of QA-IT is demonstrated through the imaginary-time version of the adiabatic theorem.
 It was also confirmed that QA-IT outperformed QA-RT when applied to the random Ising chain \cite{random_Ising_chain} and $p$-spin infinite-range ferromagnetic Ising model \cite{p_spin_model}.
 In Ref.\cite{p_spin_model}, the asymptotic behavior $1/\tau^2$ of QA-IT in the $p$-spin infinite-range ferromagnetic Ising model was also confirmed.

-However, to our knowledge, no research has analytically verified the computational complexity of QA-IT.
-While the adiabatic conditions for QA-IT are formulated in Ref.\cite{adiabatic_condition}, the computational complexity estimated by the adiabatic conditions is very different from that in the numerical results, because excited-state to ground-state relaxation is not taken into account.
-As indicated in Ref.\cite{Simple_case}, if we suppose that relaxation plays an important role in QA-IT, the adiabatic condition in which the Landau-Zener transition is avoided becomes merely a sufficient condition, rather than a necessary one.
+However, to our knowledge, no research has analytically verified the annealing time required to obtain desired success probability for QA-IT.
+While the adiabatic conditions for QA-IT are formulated in Ref.\cite{adiabatic_condition}, the annealing time estimated by the adiabatic conditions is very different from that in the numerical results, because the exponential decay of excited states is not taken into account.
+As indicated in Ref.\cite{Simple_case}, if we suppose that the exponential decay of excited states plays an important role in QA-IT, the adiabatic condition in which the Landau-Zener transition is avoided becomes merely a sufficient condition, rather than a necessary one.